-- 6.2i Langtoft Primary School will comply with the current Guidance for Safer Working Practice for Adults working with Children & Young People in education Settings - 6.2ii Safe working practice ensures that pupils are safe and that all staff: - are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions; - work in an open and transparent way; - work with other colleagues where possible in situations open to question; - discuss and/or take advice from school management over any incident which may give rise to concern; - record any incidents or decisions made; - apply the same professional standards regardless of gender, sexuality or disability; - comply and are aware of the confidentiality policy; - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - 6.2iii Staff having concerns about another member of staff: - Staff members having concerns about another member of staff will report these to the headteacher.
+- 6.2i Parents need to be confident that the environment they send their children to daily is safe and secure.
+Children also need to know that school is a protective environment where their health and wellbeing is a priority. - 6.2ii Langtoft Primary School will comply with the current Guidance for Safer Working Practice for those Adults who work with children and young people so that all staff in our school: - are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions; - work in an open and transparent way; - work with other colleagues where possible in situations open to question; - discuss and/or take advice from school management over any incident which may give rise to concern; - record any incidents or decisions made; - apply the same professional standards regardless of gender, sexuality or disability;

-- Where staff members have concerns about the headteacher, these will be reported to the Chair or Governors.
+- comply and are aware of the confidentiality policy; - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - 6.2iii Staff having concerns about another member of staff: - Staff members having concerns about another member of staff will report these to the headteacher. - Where staff members have concerns about the headteacher, these will be reported to the Chair or Governors.
 When this is not appropriate, then the concern should be reported to the Local Authority Designated Officer (LADO). - 6.2iv Staff having concerns about safeguarding practices: - should feel able to challenge and raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime or concerns about other agencies by using the LSCB Professional Resolution and Escalation Protocol.
 Any such concerns will be taken seriously by the senior leadership team and others involved.